dkleitsas/SilksongRL/README.md

 0. On first run, the mod will create a config file in `BepInEx/config` with default target boss Lace 1.
 Open the file and edit to the desired encounter.
 1. Start the Python socket server (as described above)
-2. Launch Hollow Knight: Silksong with BepInEx and the SilksongRL mod installed
+2. Launch Hollow Knight: Silksong
-3. The mod will automatically connect to the server at `localhost:8000`
+3. The mod will automatically connect to the server
 4. Navigate to selected boss encounter in-game and set your save state in the arena through the Debug mod.
-Activate State on Death option.
+Activate Load State on Death option.
 5. Press P to hand over control to the agent.

 Note: